 Talk About Electrical Safety with Your Children

-“Children often do not understand the danger of electricity and electrical equipment.
-In their innocent and imaginative minds, what can be potentially dangerous may go unnoticed, or even appear enticing and fun,” Safe Electricity Director Molly Hall said.
-“Take an opportunity to point out overhead power lines and any other electrical equipment to children and explain what they are.”
+Children often do not understand the danger of electricity and electrical equipment.
+In their innocent and imaginative minds, what can be potentially dangerous may go unnoticed or even appear enticing and fun.
+Take an opportunity to point out overhead power lines and any other electrical equipment to children and explain what they are.

 Safe Electricity recommends teaching children to follow these rules:

 - Never climb a utility pole or tower.
-The electricity carried through this equipment is extremely high voltage and could kill you.
+The electricity carried through this equipment is high voltage and could kill you.

 - Immediately seek shelter if lightning or thunder is present while playing outdoors.

-Be careful using electrical appliances outdoors, even if plugged into GFCI-equipped outlets.
-Never touch an electrical appliance while in a pool or hot tub and keep all electrical appliances at least ten feet away from pools, ponds and wet surfaces.
-Teach your kids that it is never safe to swim in a pool or lake when a storm is brewing.
+Teach kids never touch an electric appliance while in a pool or hot tub, to keep all electrical appliances at least ten feet away from pools, ponds, and wet surfaces, and that it is never safe to swim in a pool or lake when a storm is brewing.

-When you are done using a radio, CD player or any other electrical gadget outdoors, bring it inside with you.
-If it rains, the electrical device could get wet and cause an electrical shock when used later.
+Teach older children to exercise caution before plugging in a radio, CD player, or any electrical gadget outdoors and never leave any electrical appliance outside.
+If it rains, the device could get wet and cause an electrical shock when used later.

-Flooded areas are never safe spots to wade or play in, and may be in contact with energized electrical equipment or fallen power lines.”
+Flooded areas are never safe spots to wade or play in, and if there has been severe weather, may be in contact with energized electrical equipment or fallen power lines left behind.